 Table of contents

-- SAE Level 2 status in Europe in 2016: TJA, SP and RP availability in leading OEMs’ model range
+- Commercialization status of SAE Level 2 in Europe 2016-18: TJA, SP and RP availability in leading OEMs

-- Marketing names for ADAS L0/1 features in Top-6 Premium OEMs
+- Marketing names for ADAS L0/L1 features in Top-6 Premium OEMs

 2. Regulatory, engineering and other challenges for the deployment of L3-L5 (17 pages)

 - Read why regulation challenges Autonomous Driving deployment

 - Overview of AD regulatory & legal status in key geographies in 2018-19

 - The amendment of Reg.79-Steering equipment will allow L3 deployment in Europe